Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: The Learning from Interventional Data Problem

-\textbf{Observations:} \cref{tab:toy-perf} shows the accuracy of ERM in predicting $\rvA$ and $\rvB$ on observational and interventional data during validation.
-Ideally, \emph{we expect no drop in accuracy from observation to intervention} if the learned representations are robust against interventional distribution shift.
+\textbf{Observations}: \cref{tab:toy-perf} shows the accuracy of ERM in predicting $\rvA$ and $\rvB$ on observational and interventional data during validation. \emph{We expect no drop in accuracy from observation to intervention} if the learned representations are robust against interventional distribution shift.
 However, we observe that ERM performs only slightly better than random chance in predicting $\rvA$ on interventional data.
-As a remedy, we modify the vanilla ERM method to sample observational and interventional data in separate batches, and thus prevent the gradients from interventional training samples being obfuscated by those from observational training samples, which are likely to be more in number in a given batch.
-This is equivalent to sampling interventional data $\left(\frac{1-\beta}{\beta}\right)$-times as observational data.
-Therefore, we refer to this version as ``ERM-Resampled''.
-The equivalent loss for a learning function $f$ in ERM-Resampled is $\mathcal{L}_{\text{total}}(f) = \Ex[\Pobs]{\mathcal{L}_{\text{pred}}(f, \rvX^{\text{obs}})} + \Ex[\Pint]{\mathcal{L}_{\text{pred}}(f, \rvX^{\text{int}})}$.
+As a remedy, we modify the vanilla ERM method to sample observational and interventional data in separate batches, and thus prevent the gradients from interventional samples being obfuscated by those from observational samples, which are likely to be more in number in a given batch.
+This is equivalent to sampling interventional data $\left(\frac{1-\beta}{\beta}\right)$ times as observational data.
+We refer to this version as ``ERM-Resampled.''
+The equivalent training loss for a model $f$ in ERM-Resampled is $\mathcal{L}_{\text{total}}(f) = \Ex[\Pobs]{\mathcal{L}_{\text{pred}}(f, \rvX^{\text{obs}})} + \Ex[\Pint]{\mathcal{L}_{\text{pred}}(f, \rvX^{\text{int}})}$.
 Note that $\beta$ does not appear in $\mathcal{L}_{\text{total}}(f)$ due to resampling.
-Although ERM-Resampled performs better than vanilla ERM, we observe that ERM-Resampled still exhibits a large drop in predictive accuracy between observational and interventional data during inference.
-Also, we observe the drop in observational accuracy of ERM-Resampled in predicting $A$ as it improved interventional accuracy.
-As we will show in \cref{subsec:theoretical-justification}, the reduced observational accuracy is due to the removal of spurious information previously exploited to boost its observational accuracy.
+Although ERM-Resampled performs better than vanilla ERM, ERM-Resampled still exhibits a large drop in predictive accuracy between observational and interventional data during inference.
+We also observe a drop in ERM-Resampled's observational accuracy of predicting $A$ as it improves its interventional accuracy.
+As we will show in \cref{subsec:theoretical-justification}, this drop in observational accuracy is due to the removal of spurious information previously exploited to boost its observational accuracy.